 - Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain additional telehealth services, including those for: primary care and specialist services.
-You have the option of receiving these services either through an inperson visit or via telehealth.
-If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth. - Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility or the member's home. - Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke. - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit
+You have the option of receiving these services either through an in person visit or via telehealth.
+If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth. - Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility or the member's home. - Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke. - Telehealth services for monthly end-stage renal disease related visits for home dialysis members in a hospital based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home. - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location. - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, - regardless of their location. - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location. - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: